Simply Safe Dividends Review

 How Simply Save Dividends Works

-Like most mainstream fintech apps, SSD aims to make engagement as simple and frictionless as possible.
-Users provide financial information and list their dividend stocks as SSD consolidates and analyzes the data to generate a simplified bird’s eye view through the dashboard.
+Like most mainstream fintech apps, Simply Safe Dividends aims to make engagement as simple and frictionless as possible.
+Users provide financial information and list their dividend stocks.
+Meanwhile, Simply Safe Dividends consolidates and analyzes the data to generate a simplified bird’s eye view through its online dashboard.

-I can’t stress how convenient some of the tools are.
-Instead of having to look up the dividend payouts for each stock in a brokerage account and manually keeping track in a notebook or Excel, SSD provides a super convenient Income Calendar that tracks and displays upcoming dividend payments so users can plan their budgets accordingly for the income.
+I can’t stress enough how convenient some of the tools in Simply Safe Dividends are.
+Instead of having to look up the dividend payouts for each stock in a brokerage account and manually keeping track in a notebook or Excel, Simply Safe Dividends provides a super convenient Income Calendar that tracks and displays upcoming dividend payments so users can plan their budgets accordingly.
 This is a boon for budgeting, especially for retirees on a fixed income.

 Dividend Safety Score

 The Portfolio holdings provide a nice view of the underlying company metrics in your dividend portfolio.
-SSD analyzes the underlying companies to determine the risk of a dividend cut and derives a Dividend Safety Score.
+Simply Safe Dividends analyzes the underlying companies to determine the risk of a dividend cut and derives a Dividend Safety Score.
 Safer dividends generate a higher score and likely have lower dividend yields.